-Whenever the doorbell rang, Spike would run up to Beverly, barking, bothering her, until she answered the door.
-Every morning, after hearing the alarm, Spike would put his paw on his owner, waking her up.
-At restaurants, he would sit under the table, quiet and polite, never begging for food.
+Whenever the doorbell rang, Spike ran up to Beverly, barking, bothering her, until she answered the door.
+Every morning, after hearing the alarm, Spike woke her up, putting his paw on her arm.
+At restaurants, he sat under the table, quiet and polite, never begging for food.

 Spike was a good dog, a black lab, friendly and loyal.
 He was also a service animal trained to help the hard of hearing.